msr-quarc/Liquid/GettingStarted.md

 cd \Liquid
 Liquid.exe
 ```

-Your should see the following:
+You should see the following:
 ```
 0:0000.0/
 0:0000.0/ LIQUi|> -- Language Integrated Quantum Operations